alyaalaali/Handyman/README.md

 1. [star rating](https://medium.com/@ccchimento/user-ratings-with-javascript-and-react-c33e1a3137bc)
 2. [category selection](https://stackoverflow.com/questions/66624289/how-to-handle-the-the-onclick-events-on-checkbox-in-react-js)

-3. i would also like to thank our instructor associate, zainab for her profound help and support throughout the making of this project.
+3. I’d also like to thank our instructor associate, Zainab, for her help and support with this project.